 - Invest using Mercurius Tradr.
 Sign up and link your Betfair Exchange account to our software.
 You will benefit from a low joining fee and only pay money when you make a profit.

-In theory, value betting software should make life incredibly easy.
+In theory, betting software should make life incredibly easy.
 In practice, finding the right option is tricky.
 If it isn’t too expensive, it could potentially malfunction and cost you money.
-In general, there are four types of value betting software:
+In general, there are four types of betting software:

 - Odds Comparison Software